|Home||Energy||Nuclear Fusion||Electricity||Climate Change||Lighting Control||Contacts||Links|

-The proposed new electricity rate and metering arrangement has the support of the Ontario Society of Professional Engineers (OSPE).
 A major advantage of this new rate structure is that the UES billing formula accurately reflects the actual costs of generation and transmission.

 The administrative and legal costs related to obtaining Ontario Energy Board (OEB) approval for sale of electricity under an IES rate are onerous.
 There must be legislative changes with respect to allocation of the Global Adjustment.
 The regulatory obstacles are so high that today electricity distributors simply refuse to offer an Interruptible Electricity Service (IES), in spite of its inherent economic and environmental merits.
 Sometimes generators and load customers who deal in Interruptible Electricity avoid OEB regulation by directly exchanging energy without use of the public electricity grid.